Competitive

 Constant Weight Without Fins (CNF)

-The freediver descends and ascends underwater using a variation of breastroke swimming stroke without the use of propulsion equipment and without pulling on the rope.
-Constant weight without fins is the most difficult sportive depth discipline because it requires the most strength and the diver is unaided by fins .
-CNF exemplifies perfect coordination between propulsing movments, equalization, technique and buoyancy.
+The freediver descends and ascends underwater using a variation of breaststroke swimming stroke without the use of propulsion equipment and without pulling on the rope.
+Constant weight without fins is the most difficult sportive depth discipline because it requires the most strength and the diver is unaided by fins.
+CNF exemplifies perfect coordination between propulsion movements, equalization, technique and buoyancy.
+Pulling on the rope or changing his ballast will result in disqualification; only a single hold of the rope is allowed in order to turn and stop the descent and start the ascent.

 Free Immersion (FIM)